 You should begin the process of acquiring a DBA in California by conducting a preliminary business search through the California Secretary of State to see whether your desired business name is available.

 Once you have determined that your DBA is not already in use, you must then file a Fictitious Business Name Statement with the county where your business is located.
-If you intend to file in Los Angeles County, for instance, you can use this application.
 Then, to complete the process of claiming your DBA, you must publish a statement in a major county newspaper for four consecutive weeks.

 If you need a more detailed explanation of the process of acquiring a DBA in California, you can read our more detailed guide on the subject.